SAP/PyRFC/README.md

 We appreciate contributions from the community to **PyRFC**!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details on our philosophy around extending this module.

+## License

+Copyright (c) 2018 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache Software License, v.
+2 except as noted otherwise in the [LICENSE file](LICENSES/Apache-2.0.txt).